Bern Johnson

 Attorney

-Liz provides legal assistance to grassroots attorneys outside the U.S. who are working to protect communities and the environment.
+Liz brings expertise in mining laws and extractive industries to ELAW, where she collaborates with lawyers around the world to strengthen and enforce environmental impact assessment laws and protect communities impacted by mining and oil and gas development.
 She joined ELAW in 2007.
-Liz holds a B.A. from Middlebury College and was a Thomas J. Watson fellow.
-After graduating from the University of Oregon School of Law in 1994, with a certificate in Natural Resources Law, Liz was a staff attorney at the Western Environmental Law Center.
-Liz has traveled to Africa, Europe, Asia, Latin America, and the Caribbean to help partners protect communities and the natural environment.
+Liz holds a bachelor’s from Middlebury College and was a Thomas J. Watson fellow.
+After graduating from the University of Oregon School of Law with a certificate in natural resources law, Liz was a Staff Attorney at the Western Environmental Law Center, where she litigated public interest cases to preserve public lands and forests and enforce pollution laws.

 Bernard Ngalim